 Based on one-way sensitivity analysis, the parameters with the greatest impacts on the ICER were the antiandrogen drug costs, time to subsequent therapy, utility for MFS, duration of antiandrogen therapy, and antiandrogen hazard ratios versus continued ADT.
-For the comparison of apalutamide to continued ADT, none of the variation in these parameters' modeled ranges resulted in an ICER versus continued ADT greater than \$100,000 per QALY.
-For the comparison of enzalutamide to continued ADT, variation of the cost of enzalutamide, the post-enzalutamide time to subsequent therapy, and the utility for MFS resulted in ICERs greater than \$100,000.
+For the comparison of apalutamide to continued ADT, only the duration on therapy resulted in an ICER versus continued ADT greater than \$100,000 per QALY.
+For the comparison of enzalutamide to continued ADT, variation of the cost of enzalutamide, the duration of antiandrogen therapy, and the utility for MFS resulted in incremental cost-effectiveness ratios greater than \$100,000.